qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   a use for both, but not for 'descramble' (typing Dvorak on a computer already set to Dvorak).
 Keymap.c has an option to easily change ƒ into €.

+  On average every key has 9.5 meanings (including upper/lower case).

   Conclusion: most is as normal or has some logic to it to help you remember, a bunch is better than your normal keyboard, some things